fiddleplum/modern-app/README.md

 * `node_modules/` - where all of the modules produced from `npm install` reside
 * `src/` - where all of your javascript code will go
   * `index.js` - the root of the application's javascript
+* `dist/` - where your application will go after it has been built (all www/ files are copied in here after a build)
+  * `index.js` - the built version of your javascript files (only exists after building)
 * `www/` - where all of the html, css, images, and other assets go
   * `index.html` - the root of the application's html
   * `style.css` - the css style sheet for the application
-  * `index.js` - the built version of your javascript files (only exists after building)
-* `.eslintrc` - the ES linting file to ensure that your code is formatted correctly.
+* `.eslintrc` - the ES linting file to ensure that your code is formatted correctly
 * `.gitignore` - the file that git uses to exempt certain files from version control
 * `LICENSE.txt` - the MIT license
 * `README.md` - this file